The Complete Definitive Guide to Search Engine Optimisation

 If your visitors are not at the forefront of every choice and decision you make for your website, you’re doing something wrong.

-You could adhere to every SEO tactic in the world, but if your customers do not feel engaged and fulfilled after arriving onto your website, all of your efforts have been wasted.
+You could adhere to every SEO marketing tactic in the world, but if your customers do not feel engaged and fulfilled after arriving onto your website, all of your efforts have been wasted.
 Not forgetting that, if your users are disengaged and your bounce rates are high, your search rankings will suffer anyway.

 Your website should successfully entwine high-quality search optimisation with the very best User Experience.